*this information is adapted from the IRS newsletter Issue Number: Tax Tip 2023-15 *this information…

-Receiving feedback and implementing it is an important part of being a pole teacher and pole business owner.
-There are many ways to provide non-constructive or damaging feedback that can negatively impact your current or future relationships with the people that work for you, work with you or who may purchase your product or service.
+Receiving and giving feedback is an important part of being a pole teacher and pole business owner.
+There are many ways to provide non-constructive or damaging feedback that can negatively affect your current or future relationships with the people who work for you, work with you, or who may purchase your product or service.

-Here are some tips for how to improve and provide constructive feedback, relevant in a pole business or pole teaching context from you to your students or customers, or to help them provide feedback to you.
+Here are some tips for improving and providing constructive feedback, relevant in a pole business or pole teaching context.

 Tip #1.
-If you do not have something nice to say or something that does not forward the conversation, then do not say anything at all.
+If you do not have something nice to say or something that will move the conversation forward, then do not say anything at all.

 Tip #2.
-If you HAVE to say something vaguely rude or your head with explode, think about adding “and I wish…”
+If you HAVE to say something vaguely rude or your head will explode, think about adding “and I wish…”

-It is hard to see your material from someone else’s perspective, consider asking your most regular students or top customers to review new material before you release it so they can provide feedback.
-They could be an incredible valuable resource pointing out things you never saw before, giving you an opportunity to improve.
+If it is hard to see your material from someone else’s perspective, consider asking your most regular students or top customers to review new material before you release it so they can provide feedback.
+They could be an incredibly valuable resource and point out things you never saw before, giving you an opportunity to improve.

 Tip #4.
 “Great class” is not great feedback.